fabric8io/fabric8/docs/getStarted/gke.md

 ### Container Registry

-Your GKE project has a [container registry](https://cloud.google.com/tools/container-registry/) that you can use to push images to and reference in you kubernetes configurations.
+Your Google Container Engine project has a [container registry](https://cloud.google.com/tools/container-registry/) that you can use to push images to and reference in you kubernetes configurations.
 This is useful if you want to avoid pulling images from dockerhub and also when developing custom images.

-For example if your GKE project ID is `fabric8-984`, to Docker build, tag and push to your Google projects container registry
+For example if your Google Container Engine project ID is `fabric8-984`, to Docker build, tag and push to your Google projects container registry

 ```
 docker build --rm -t gcr.io/fabric8-984/fabric8-console .